thefab/configparser_extended/README.md

     option3=val3
     option4=default4

 As you can see, it is possible to have multiple fallback sections but **they are prioritized from left to right** (see `option2`).
-You can consider that every section "inherits" from the `DEFAULT` section. **Warning, writing `section1:section2:section3` doesn't imply that `section2:section3`!!!**
+You can consider that every section "inherits" from the `DEFAULT` section. **Warning, writing `section1:section2:section3` doesn't imply that `section2:section3`!!!
+It only implies that `section1:section2` and `section1:section3`**

-There is also a mode that allows Object-like inheritance : in this case, you do not define fallback sections, but parents for the section you want.
-Here is an example
+There is also a mode that allows Object-like inheritance : in this case, **you do not define fallback sections, but parents** for the section you want.
+Here is an example :

 ![Diamond Inheritance](https://upload.wikimedia.org/wikipedia/commons/thumb/8/8e/Diamond_inheritance.svg/220px-Diamond_inheritance.svg.png)

-The file that would reproduce this situation would be :
+A file that would reproduce this situation would be :

     [D:B:C]
     key1=D